-As of 6 January 2021, a national lockdown is in effect in England.
+A national lockdown is currently in effect in England.
 Anyone who cannot work from home should continue to travel to their workplace.
 This covers all aspects of the film and television production process, including scouting and recces.
 It includes travelling for work purposes within England and internationally.
 Staying in a hotel for work purposes is permitted.
 Filming can continue to take place in the premises of businesses that are closed to the general public due to the lockdown.
 This includes work on films and television programmes.
 Visit 'National Lockdown: Stay at Home' to check the specifics of lockdown restrictions, as they must be considered alongside guidance in this document.